Aquatics

 Fall, Winter and Spring Sessions of Aquatic Programs are offered in Aylmer, including at the Ontario Police College and Terrace Lodge.
 Summer sessions are offered at the Town of Aylmer Outdoor Pool.

-Review our Spring Aquatics Program Guide & Schedules – Ontario Police College & Terrace Lodge for program details including information about available programs, lessons, times, dates, fees and registration information.
+Review our Fall Program Guide & Schedule for full details including information about available programs, lessons, times, dates, fees and registration information.

 If financial assistance is required to join in, please contact us.
 We are happy to help determine available options for support.